 Departmental approval needed

-This course section is for students who require an extension to complete their course from the previous term.
-Re-registration is a one time option only.
+This Re-registration section is for students who require an extension to complete their course from the previous term.
+Re-registration is a one-time only option.
+Course delivery is on-line format.

 Important course information will be sent to you prior to your course start